 Making Sacrifices for Your Child

-Parenting is often about making sacrifices for your child.
-Suddenly, this little life comes into your world and all the things you want for your self become meaningless compared to what you want for your child.
+Parenting often means making sacrifices for your child.
+When this little life enters your world, your personal desires fade in comparison to what you want for them.
 This is the natural evolution of becoming a parent.
-Parenting is selfless, and you will find yourself giving up more and more as time goes on.
-One day, it’s your manicure or vacation in lieu of daycare or new clothes.
-The next it is that new car you want for yourself and instead you buy for them.
-Giving things up, especially when you are raising a family on a budget is important.
-However, giving up too much can leave you feeling resentful and making your child a spoiled, entitled brat.
+Parenting is selfless, and over time, you’ll find yourself giving up more and more.
+One day, it’s your manicure or a vacation to afford daycare or new clothes.
+The next, it’s the new car you wanted, replaced by something for your child.
+Making sacrifices, especially when raising a family on a budget, is essential.
+However, giving up too much can breed resentment in you and foster entitlement in your child.

-The best-dressed kids in any given middle school across the country have a mother in blown out flip-flops who hasn’t bought a new bra in a decade.
-Her roots probably need to be done and her wardrobe is comprised of school fund raising t-shirts and jeans.
-Dad probably rarely plays golf and hasn’t had a real haircut (at a barbershop) in a decade either.
-These parents skip out on these things, realizing that dance lessons, instrument rentals, designer clothes, cool snacks for the lunch box, silly bands and new book bags are much more important.
-But how does mom and dad feel?
-On the outside, they will say they don’t mind, but on the inside, they realize that living a life constantly making sacrifices for their children makes being a grown up not a whole lot of fun.
+The best-dressed kids in any middle school often have a mom in worn-out flip-flops who hasn’t bought a new bra in a decade.
+Her roots need touching up, and her wardrobe consists of school fundraising t-shirts and old jeans.
+Dad likely skips golf and hasn’t had a proper barbershop haircut in years.
+These parents prioritize dance lessons, instrument rentals, designer clothes, trendy lunchbox snacks, silly bands, and new backpacks over their own needs.
+On the outside, they may say they don’t mind, but inside, they feel that constant sacrifice makes adulthood far less enjoyable.

 Share: